-- New patient Clears patient and location context and review data after you remove patient sensors - Power down Clears patient and location context and review data, and powers down the device - Cancel Retains patient data and returns to Home tab b.
+- New patient Clears patient and location context and review data - Power down Clears patient and location context and review data, and powers down the device - Cancel Retains patient data and returns to Home tab d.
 Select the desired option and touch OK.

-Note Ending monitoring removes unsaved patient measurement data from the device.
+Note Ending monitoring deletes all patient measurement data from the device.